dantan123/CS50/README.md

 - Path Cost: a numerical cost associated with a given path

 ## Knights
-Use knowledge engineering and inference to solve puzzle games
+Use model checking algorithm to solve the classic puzzle game: knight and knave

 ### Key Ideas:
 - Prepositional logic: knowledge base, entailment